sulu/sulu-docs/book/webspaces.rst

 the segment a ``key``.
 Additionally a title for the segment to be displayed in the UI is defined.

-One of the segments must be set as the default segment.
+One of the segments must be set as the default.
 That's the segment a visitor sees when visiting the website for the very first time.
 The visitor can switch to a different segment in a similar way they can switch the localization.
 The current segment will be stored in a cookie.
 Sulu also takes care of the cookie when caching the website.

 After configuring segments for a webspace the segments can be assigned to pages in their "Excerpt & Taxonomies" tab.
 A page will then be hidden in navigation